Hadryan/node-postgres-redis-rabbitmq/README.md

 * `npm start` to see messages sent and received (and potential errors).

-* `npm run daemon` to start a forever process that runs in the background (more or less like a daemon).
+* `npm run daemon` to start a forever process that runs in the background (a daemon).
 The process can be stopped by calling `npm run kill`.

 ### API Routes